handsontable/handsontable/docs/README.md

 - **API reference**: Full API reference, automatically generated from the source code of a required Handsontable version.

 We update the docs:
-- With every Handsontable version release
+- With every Handsontable version release.
-- Whenever there's something new to add to improve!
+- Whenever there's something new to add to improve.

 **See also:**